Malt: Malt extract production

 Malt extract is frequently used in the brewing of beer.
-Its production begins by germinating barley grain in a process known as malting, immersing barley in water to encourage the grain to sprout, then drying it to halt the progress when the sprouting begins.
+Its production begins by germinating barley grain in a process known as malting, which consists of immersing the barley in water to encourage it to sprout, then drying it to halt the progress when the sprouting begins.
 The drying step stops the sprouting, but the enzymes remain active due to the low temperatures used in base malt production.
 In one before-and-after comparison, malting decreased barley's extractable starch content by about 7% on a dry matter basis and turned that portion into various other carbohydrates.

 In the next step, brewers use a process called mashing to extract the sugars.
 Brewers warm cracked malt in temperature-modulated water, activating the enzymes, which cleave more of the malt's remaining starch into various sugars, the largest percentage of which is maltose.
 Modern beer-mashing practices typically include high enough temperatures at mash-out to deactivate remaining enzymes, thus it is no longer diastatic.
 The liquid produced from this, wort, is then concentrated by using heat or a vacuum procedure to evaporate water from the mixture.
 The concentrated wort is called malt extract.